jesuscuevas/csus_website/_posts/2021-02-05-homework-streaming-large-text-file.md

 ## Announcements

-- The question "How much longer does X take than Y" is most interesting when answered in relative terms.
+- The question "How much longer does X take than Y" is usually most useful when answered in relative terms.
+    For example, if the transfer took 1.9 seconds, and now it takes 79.2 seconds, then say that the second way is 79.2/1.9 = 42 times slower than the first.
 - "shell first steps" homework solutions posted

 ## Resources